entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Szmuc, E. J. (1970).
 The Mississippian System.
 In Banks, P. O., & Feldmann, R. M. (Eds.), Guide to the Geology of Northeastern Ohio (pp. 23-67).
 Northern Ohio Geological Society. }

+Afanasieva, M. S., & Kononova, L. I. (2009).
+Late Tournaisian radiolarians and conodonts from the Orenburg Region, Russia.
+Carboniferous Type Sections in Russia and Potential Global Stratotypes, 18-47.

+Lebedev, O. A. (1996).
+Fish assemblages in the Tournaisian-Viséan environments of the East European Platform.
+Geological Society, London, Special Publications, 107(1), 387-415.

+Makhlina, M. H., et al. (1975).
+Field excursion guidebook for the Carboniferous sections of the Moscow Basin.
+Nauka.

+Makhlina, M. H., Vdovenko, M. V., Alekseev, A. S., et al. (1993).
+Lower Carboniferous of the Moscow Syneclise and Voronezh Anteclise.
+Nauka.